 A meme is a center of mental energy with independent existence from any particular person, which exists so long as it is fed mental energy, but memes are not deliberate creations.
 They arise through a selective process that incorporates many minds in their maintenance.
 However if a meme attracts considerable emotional attention from a large number of people, and there is truth to occult understandings of thought forms, as I believe there is, then powerful memes will share important characteristics with thought forms.
 I am not the first to notice the similarities between a key concept in magickal traditions and an increasingly important concept in the social sciences.
 Two discussions I have found useful are here and here.

-In occult terminology an egregore is also a mental field with certain qualities that arises from the more diffused focus of many people in a common context, whether it be a football game, a Nazi Party rally, or the energetic feel of a city or neighborhood.
+In occult terminology an egregore is also a mental field with certain qualities that arises from the more diffused focus of many people in a common context, whether it be a football game, a Nazi Party or Trump rally, or the energetic feel of a city or neighborhood.
 Like a meme it can exist independently of particular people and influence them.
 I have described how they are able to put those influenced by them into a kind of hypnotic trance.

 Darth Vader is most certainly a meme.
 Very early in my study of magickal realities I was a close but somewhat outside observer of a person afflicted by the thought form Darth Vader.
 No one deliberately created such a thing, and yet it had the power to cause very physical damage to people.

 Appreciating the subtle psychic dimensions of memes, particularly powerful ones, deepens our understanding not only of memes, it transforms our view of ourselves in society to an even deeper degree than did memes considered in purely secular terms.